(click on images to view larger)

 I'm a child of the 50s who went off to Notre Dame to worship Football.
 Before I knew it I was married and working as an Art Director at a big Advertising Agency in their Phila., New York and Chicago offices.
 After seven years, while working in the Chicago office, I threw it all away to come home to Phila. and open my own tiny ad agency.

-After seven amazing years staying one step ahead of the bill collectors, I finally got a real job in Kansas City as a Creative Director at Hallmark Cards.
+After seven amazing but not very profitable years, I got a job as Creative Director at Hallmark Cards.
 By now I was a single parent, and I dragged my five children, kicking and screaming, all the way to Kansas.
 After eight good years (regular paychecks) I threw it all away again.
 The very day I resigned, I met my future wife, Karen, who had been hoping I could get her a job at Hallmark.
 A year later we married and a month after the wedding we moved back East to the tiny, bucolic Borough of Narberth in the Phila. suburbs.

 There, while Karen trudged off to work each day, and the new step-brothers, Ted and Terry, went off to high school, I sat in my converted garage/studio in sandals, tee-shirt and shorts and designed, illustrated and wrote humor books.
 I also wrote a novel (unpublished), and on a lark I spent two years as the editorial cartoonist for the local weekly, tasting for the first time the fun of annoying "the authorities."